HiroIshikawa/object-recognizer/README.md

   4. Haar-like feature parameters: mode (BASIC:use only upright features, or ALL:full set of upright and 45 degree rotatefeature set).
   5. Local Binary Patterns parameters: no param available

-We sampled 80 images of coffee cup and 1000 negatives for testing out how the cascade works.
 To be accurate, 1000 positives and 5000 negatives are suggested in some articles.

 ## Cascade Classifier Testing Process